Quantcast

 Biography

-Tom 'Ted' Stonier (29 April 1927 in Hamburg; – 15 June 1999) was a biologist, philosopher, information theoretist, educator and pacifist.
-His scientific studies centered on information provide a plausible explanation to evolutionist concepts of Pierre Teilhard de Chardin.
-He drafts the principle of the transformation of a primordial energetic soup (big bang) towards a pure informational state (the Chardin's Omega point).
-He places the current material World in this entropic, dynamical evolution of the energy-matter-information equilibrium.
+Tom "Ted" Stonier (29 April 1927 – 15 June 1999) was a German biologist, philosopher, information theorist, educator and pacifist.
+His scientific studies centered on information provide a plausible explanation to the evolutionist concepts of Pierre Teilhard de Chardin.
+He drafts the principle of the transformation of a primordial energetic soup (big bang) towards a pure informational state (Chardin's Omega Point).
+He places the current material world in this entropic, dynamical evolution of the energy-matter-information equilibrium.

-In 1975 Stonier was appointed to the foundation chair in science and society at Bradford University, England, where he specialised in the interaction of science, technology and society.
-In 1985 he co-founded, with Dave Catlin, Valiant Technology, a London-based company who designed LOGO Programming Language based Turtle robots the Valiant Turtle and the Roamer educational robot.
+In 1985 he co-founded, with Dave Catlin, Valiant Technology, a London-based company which designed LOGO Programming Language based Turtle robots the Valiant Turtle and the Roamer educational robot.

 Books